greg4fun/katacoda-scenarios-1/docker-networks/step1.md

 `ip a`{{execute T1}}

-This shows us that the bright_busybox container is connected to our "my-network" network, see that the ip address ranges match.
+This shows us that the bright_busybox container is connected to our "red-network" network, see that the ip address ranges match.

 - Checking which networks a container is connected to:

 `docker inspect bright_busybox -f "{{json .NetworkSettings.Networks}}"`{{execute}}

-Here we can see that bright_busybox is on "my-network", as expected.
+Here we can see that bright_busybox is on "red-network", as expected.

 - Checking which containers are connected to a network:

-`docker inspect my-network -f "{{json .Containers}}"`{{execute}}
+`docker inspect red-network -f "{{json .Containers}}"`{{execute}}

-Here we can see that my-network only has one container connected and it is bright_busybox.
+Here we can see that red-network only has one container connected and it is bright_busybox.